About Preston, Idaho – History and Community

-Preston is famous throughout the world for the hit movie "Napoleon Dynamite"!
-Preston Idaho became a tourist attraction for fans.
+Preston is famous throughout the world for the hit movie “Napoleon Dynamite“.
+Preston, Idaho became a tourist attraction for fans.
 People came from all over the world to take a tour.
 You can still tour the places featured in Napoleon Dynamite movie.
-We look forward to a revival of interest with the upcoming new Napoleon Dynamite Cartoon, coming to the Fox Network 2012

 That Famous Preston Night Rodeo

 Summer in Preston is marked by the PRCA and WPRA approved, more than half-century-old “That Famous Preston Night Rodeo”, when cowboys and girls from national and international fame come to compete and rise to the challenge only buckin’ broncs and bulls can offer.